 Q: Can I come by car?

 A: We encourage participants to come by train because public transport creates less pollution than cars.
-If you come by electric car, you can charge it at the farm.
+That said, you’re very welcome to come by electric car, and you can charge it at the farm if you do.

 Q: What sort of meditation do you teach at The Big Raise?